-Introducing New hens to your flock can be a stressful experience but hopefully this will help you...
+Introducing New hens to your flock can be a stressful experience but hopefully these tips will help you.

 When introducing new hens we recommend that at least two birds are introduced at the same time to help reduce the risk of harm from bullying.
 If you have a large flock of perhaps 6 - 8 birds then it would possibly be worth trying to introduce more - so perhaps 3-4 birds to the established flock.